yoyotv/WIP-simulation/README.md

 # WIP-simulation
-use CMAC, BELC and sliding control to balance wheeled inverted pendulum
+Use CMAC, BELC and sliding control to balance wheeled inverted pendulum

-Study base on [1],[2],[3] and [4]   and revise the structure to accomplish the simulation.
+Study base on [1], [2], [3] and [4] ,then revise the structure to accomplish the simulation.

 ## GET started